boboxiaodd/cowboy-httpserver-template/README.md

 ````

 `/api/xxxxx`  will automatic router `xxxxx_control.erl`

-add a new control , it will try to apply `Mod:module_info` to active module .
+If add a new control , it will try to apply `Mod:module_info` to active module .

 ```erlang
 router(Data) ->